As food culture is huge in Japan, it’s no surprise that there are countless Japanese films and anime that revolve around Japanese cuisine.

 Nothing is more central to Japanese food culture than ramen.
-Tampopo is a Japanese classic that that involves a huge cast of wacky characters, each with their own food-related storyline.
+Tampopo is a Japanese classic that involves a huge cast of wacky characters, each with their own food-related storylines.

 In the beginning, the film follows two truck drivers, Goro and Gun, who seek solace in a humble, local ramen shop during a heavy downpour.
 The owner of the store, Tampopo, is a troubled widow who’s striving to create the perfect ramen recipe, and naturally Goro and Gun decide to lend a helping hand on her quest.
 A mix of comedic and heartfelt moments, Tampopo is definitely one to watch, even better if you do so while slurping a bowl of ramen.

 Jiro Dreams of Sushi is a documentary about the life of Jiro Ono, the legendary sushi master behind the Michelin-starred restaurant, Sukiyabashi Jiro.
 The supporting roles are Jiro’s sons who are both sushi chefs, following in their father's footsteps.
 Watch the compelling story of Jiro Ono, a man who has dedicated his life to the pursuit of perfect sushi, and his sons who have inherited both his legacy and the pressures that come with it.

 Sweet Bean is a movie with the Japanese pancake dorayaki at the forefront.
 This treat is made of a generous amount of sweetened azuki bean paste sandwiched in the middle of two pancakes.